Updated for 2019!

-Last year the North Cascades debuted a pilot program that allowed advanced reservations for up to 60% of sites in certain areas of the park and works similar to Mount Rainier’s lottery system.
-Remaining areas are available the day before or day of on a first-come, first-served basis.
+In 2017, the North Cascades debuted a pilot program that allowed advanced reservations for up to 60% of sites in certain areas of the park.
+That system continues for 2019 with dates similar to Mount Rainier, but a bit more complicated.

 All permits are available through the Wilderness Information Center in Marblemount.
 If you’re not passing through Marblemount, you can get permits at a number of other ranger stations (Golden West in Stehekin, Glacier, Sedro-Woolley, Methow Valley Visitor Center, or Chelan Ranger Station).

 Wilderness permits are required for all overnight stays in the Olympic National Park backcountry and are $8 per person per night.
 Additionally, you can purchase an Olympic Annual Wilderness Pass for $45/year that will cover all backcountry fees for a year.

 Reservations are recommended from May 1 to September 30 when camping one or more nights in quota areas, which are generally high use.
 In non-quota areas, reservations are not accepted.